The Textiles Program

-But the sector’s significant use of finite resources and toxic chemicals, as well as issues such as conditions for garment workers producing fast fashion, are under increasing scrutiny.
-Meanwhile, billions of products go to waste: unsold in warehouses or stores, left unused in wardrobes, or discarded while still in good condition.
+But the sector’s significant use of toxic chemicals and finite resources, as well as issues such as inadequate protection of garment workers, are under increasing scrutiny.
+There are billions of products going to waste, either unsold in warehouses or stores, left unused in wardrobes, or discarded while still in good condition.
 There is urgent need for transformation.

-Each year people throw away apparel worth an estimated $460 billion that they could continue to wear.
-Trends such as fast fashion heighten the issue, producing high volumes of low-quality fashion items that are difficult to recycle.
+Each year people throw away apparel that is still in good condition.
+These discarded items are worth an estimated $460 billion.
+Trends such as fast fashion produce high volumes of low-quality fashion items that are often used for a short amount of time and are difficult to recycle.
 If the average number of times a garment is worn were doubled, greenhouse gas emissions from textiles would be 44% lower.

 In a circular economy for textiles:

-How to transition to a circular economy for textiles
+Where is action most needed for a transition to a circular economy for textiles?

 Companies, governments, civil society organizations all have a role to play in creating a circular economy.
 These ten calls-to-action can help us accelerate the transition to a circular economy for textiles, and make it as impactful as possible.